Last updated: April 1, 2018 CONTAINS SPOILERS

-This page will contain all the Miurag-specific development of the Ma'ab for use in the main story and bonus stories written for Patreon.
+This page contains Miurag-specific development of the Ma'ab written for Patreon.

 When the Ma'ab revolted in the Greylands, their leaders brought the race to Miurag.
 Once here, only those weakest in death magic were able to breed the next generation using the native Humans, while those most powerful needed first to learn to extend their lives.
 As such, the majority of Ma'ab function as another breed of Human, though the females are always much smaller than the males, and all are dark-haired and dark-eyed, most with very pale skin.
 Even with less variation in their appearances, those of the fertile, lower Tiers of the Ma'ab castes easily pass as Human.